varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 regsuball(str, regex, sub)
   As regsub() but this replaces all occurrences.

+.. regsub* is in vcc_expr.c

 EXAMPLES
 ========

-For examples, please see the guide guide.
+For examples, please see the online documentation.

 SEE ALSO
 ========